idcrook/tweeker_raytracer/apps/Optix7Gui/README.md

 Linux
 -----

 Any build will require pointing to SDK.
-Not yet working from top-level CMake.

 ```bash
 # navigate to top-level of this repo, then: